Beyond Model Ranking: Predictability-Aligned Evaluation for Time Series Forecasting: Experiments

 \subsection{Aligning Predictability and Forecasting Performance}

-To ensure a fair and rigorous comparison, we evaluate all baselines under a strictly controlled setup: (i) the forecast horizon and the history length are fixed and identical across models; (ii) the common ``drop--last'' heuristic is disabled.
-For correlation analyses, we report the Pearson coefficient $R$ between each model’s empirical prediction MSE and the theoretically estimated MSE$_{\mathrm{lb}}$, averaged over all variables and samples in the test set to provide a holistic summary.
+Having validated SCP in a controlled synthetic setting, we next examine whether it aligns with forecasting performance on real-world benchmarks.
+We evaluate five state-of-the-art (SOTA) models, including Transformer-based methods (iTransformer, PatchTST), a CNN-based model (TimesNet), and linear baselines (DLinear, TimeMixer), across widely used datasets.
+To ensure a fair comparison, we follow a strictly controlled protocol: (i) the forecast horizon and lookback window are fixed and identical across all models; and (ii) the common ``drop--last'' heuristic is disabled to avoid subtle sampling biases.
+For correlation analysis, we compute the Pearson coefficient $R$ between each model’s empirical MSE and the estimated linear lower bound MSE$_{\mathrm{lb}}$ over the test set, aggregating across samples and variables to obtain a global summary statistic.

-As shown in Table~\ref{table:main_table}, MSE$_{\mathrm{lb}}$ strongly correlates with the empirical MSE of SOTA models across datasets, with Pearson correlations typically $R\ge 0.8$.
-This alignment indicates that the bound accurately predicts where forecasting is intrinsically easier or harder, in agreement with realized model accuracy.
-To visualize this relationship, Fig.~\ref{fig:scatter} plots iTransformer’s MSE against MSE$_{\mathrm{lb}}$ for each channel in ECL and Weather datasets, revealing a near-linear trend.
-Collectively, these dataset- and channel-level results validate the effectiveness of our MSE$_{\mathrm{lb}}$ estimator.
-They also highlight substantial within-dataset heterogeneity: predictability and MSE can vary markedly across channels.
+As shown in Table~\ref{table:main_table}, MSE$_{\mathrm{lb}}$ aligns closely with the realized errors of diverse forecasters across datasets and horizons, with Pearson correlations typically around $R\ge 0.8$.
+This supports the intended interpretation of MSE$_{\mathrm{lb}}$: while it is formally a lower bound for linear time-invariant predictors, it functions empirically as a reliable \emph{instance-difficulty reference}, indicating where forecasting is systematically easier or harder given the available history.
+In particular, instances deemed hard by our metric (high MSE$_{\mathrm{lb}}$, low $\mathcal{P}$) consistently yield larger prediction errors across all tested architectures.

+Beyond dataset-level averages, we observe substantial within-dataset heterogeneity: both predictability and empirical error vary markedly across variables, suggesting that a single aggregate score can obscure important structure.
+Figure~\ref{fig:scatter} visualizes the relationship between MSE$_{\mathrm{lb}}$ and iTransformer’s realized MSE at the channel level for Weather and ECL.
+The near-linear trend indicates that the proposed estimate can localize difficulty at fine granularity, separating channels that are intrinsically hard to forecast from those that are structurally predictable.

-To compare predictability across datasets, we aggregate over horizons and report, for each dataset, the mean$\pm$std of SCP $\mathcal{P}$ and realized NMSE (Fig.~\ref{fig:realdata}).
-The relationship is strongly inverse: datasets with higher $\mathcal{P}$ tend to exhibit lower NMSE on average.
-In particular, ECL shows the highest $\mathcal{P}$ and the lowest NMSE (easiest to forecast), whereas Weather exhibits the lowest $\mathcal{P}$ and the highest NMSE (hardest).
-This ordering indicates that $\mathcal{P}$ ranks dataset difficulty in a manner that aligns with realized errors.
+To compare difficulty across datasets, we further aggregate over horizons and report, for each dataset, the mean$\pm$std of SCP $\mathcal{P}$ together with the realized NMSE (Fig.~\ref{fig:realdata}).
+The relationship is strongly inverse: datasets with higher $\mathcal{P}$ tend to exhibit lower NMSE across a broad range of architectures.
+For example, ECL consistently shows higher $\mathcal{P}$ and lower NMSE, whereas Weather shows lower $\mathcal{P}$ and higher NMSE, matching the difficulty ranking induced by the proposed proxy.